 One book that had the full potential to be fascinating and exciting, but is instead rather dry, is William L. Shirer’s Rise and Fall of the Third Reich.
 Shirer was a journalist in Germany throughout much of the buildup, knew many of the main players and yet he sticks to the (exhaustive) records and minute details rather than allowing the story to build.
 It is, nonetheless, a fascinating account.

 As for fiction, Philippa Gregory’s histories of the Tudors are rather good – The Other Boleyn Girl, her best-known, is fantastic, although it’s sequel suffers.
 For good period books, try Lauren Willig’s Secret History of the Pink Carnation series – part romance novel, part historical fiction, part diary, they are totally addictive.
 Diana Gabaldon’s Outlander series is mostly historical fiction, with time-travel and romance novel thrown in for good measure.
-The first two installments are well done, but the later books in the series loose their flow and become episodic and confused.
+The first two installments are well done, but the later books in the series lose their flow and become episodic and confused.

 As with any genre, history can be very, very good or very, very boring.
 It’s all about the presentation.
 But the certitude of events reported – battles, adventures, love stories – really happened can elevate even the most mundane book of facts to an escape from today’s reality.